 Conclusion

 At the end of the day, it's all about precise door frame measurements.
-When you've accurately measured the door frame's depth, height, and width, you're ensuring everything fits and works properly.
+When you've accurately measured the door frame's depth, height, and width, you're ensuring that everything fits and works properly.
 Whether you are replacing an existing door or installing a custom one, measure precisely to avoid delays, expensive errors, and general frustration!

 FAQ's